 The Basics of Instagram Reels and In-Feed Posts

 What Are Reels?

-Features include captions, creative editing tools and the Instagram music library
+Features include captions, creative editing tools and either original audio or audio clips from the Instagram music library

 Reels can be created natively on Instagram or uploaded via third-party video apps

 Any Instagram video you post will be shared as a Reel and shown in the suggestion algorithm.
 They can also show up in the Facebook newsfeed.

 Reels are Instagram’s answer to the skits, challenges and viral videos of TikTok.

 But Reels has gone from a “TikTok clone” to one of Instagram’s most popular features.

 Food for thought: 20% of all Instagram activity took place on Reels last year.
 Anecdotally, we’re seeing way more Reels published to Instagram over Static Posts right now.